tonyfarha/taskline/README.md

-# TasksLine
+# TaskLine

 ## Description

-TasksLine is a simple and intuitive task management application that visualizes your tasks on a timeline.
+TaskLine is a simple and intuitive task management application that visualizes your tasks on a timeline.
 It allows you to create, edit, and delete tasks, set their start and end dates, assign colors, and view them clearly laid out across a monthly calendar.
 You can easily navigate between months and export your task data.

 ## Tech Stack